 - List of sessions is available in the relevant Research Committee, Working Group and Thematic Group section.

 - The author is required to choose the RC/WG/TG session in which s/he wishes the abstract to be included.

 Submit abstract: April 25 till September 30, 2017, 24:00 GMT

-Participants must submit abstracts on-line.
+Participants must submit abstracts on-line to a selected session of a Research Committee, Working Group, Thematic Group.
 Only abstracts submitted on-line will be considered in the selection process.

 - One cannot submit more than two abstracts.

 - One cannot submit the same abstract to two different sessions.

 - The abstract text cannot contain more than 300 words and must be submitted in English, French or Spanish.

 - It is the author’s responsibility to submit a correct abstract; any errors in spelling, grammar, or scientific fact will be reproduced as typed by the author.